Ex0nl/E-Sploit/README.md

 # E-Sploit
-Neat and small JJSploit inspired executor
+Neat and small Roblox executor with Quick access script buttons.

 ## IMPORTANT!
 This Executor will possibly be flagged as a virus by your antivirus, because this executor, just like every other executor needs to inject a DLL inside of roblox, for the script to work inside of Roblox.
 ## Only download the things you trust!
 This program is completely open source so you can check for yourself, if this program is reliable to you or not.
 Stay cautious downloading Executors!